simonlindstedt/GOlf/README.md

 Tested by the following people:

-1. Jane Boe
+1. Amanda Fager
-2. John Foe
+2. Gilda Eklöf
-3. Jane Doe
+3. Jakob Gustafsson
-4. John Doe
+4. Martin Hansson

 Tested by the following muggles (non-coders):